toucan123/boltwise-takehome/README.md

 Adding new products (POST /products) was left out assuming all new products will source from the CSVs.

-Products can be searched by their properies or you can add remove inventory (quantity) from products.
+Products can be searched by their properties or you can add remove inventory (quantity) from products.

 Here's an example post body for a product search: